 Only holders of record of PBG common stock and PBG Class B common stock at the close of business on January 4, 2010, the record date, are entitled to notice of, and to vote at, the special meeting and any adjournment or postponement of the special meeting.
-On the record date, [-] shares of PBG common stock were issued and outstanding and entitled to vote at the special meeting, held by approximately [-] holders of record, and 100,000 shares of PBG Class B common stock were issued and outstanding and entitled to vote at the special meeting.
-On the record date, PepsiCo and its subsidiaries owned 70,066,458 shares of PBG common stock and all 100,000 shares of PBG Class B common stock, representing 100% of the outstanding shares of PBG Class B common stock, approximately [-]% of the combined voting power of the outstanding shares of PBG common stock, and approximately [-]% of the outstanding shares of PBG common stock entitled to vote.
+On the record date, 221,183,179 shares of PBG common stock were issued and outstanding and entitled to vote at the special meeting, held by approximately 850 holders of record, and 100,000 shares of PBG Class B common stock were issued and outstanding and entitled to vote at the special meeting.
+On the record date, PepsiCo and its subsidiaries owned 70,066,458 shares of PBG common stock and all 100,000 shares of PBG Class B common stock, representing 100% of the outstanding shares of PBG Class B common stock, approximately 38.6% of the combined voting power of the outstanding shares of PBG common stock and PBG Class B common stock, and approximately 31.7% of the outstanding shares of PBG common stock entitled to vote.